 white pumpkin decorated with silver glitter

-For this no-carve pumpkin idea, you only need spray adhesive and glitter.
+For this no-carve pumpkin idea, you only need craft glue ($2, Michaels) and glitter.
 Couldn’t be easier.
-We all know how messy glitter can be to clean up, so perhaps glitter glue may be a better choice.
-Perhaps you can combine multiple bottles of colored glitter glue into a disposable bowl and use a paintbrush to create an abstract look.
+We all know how messy glitter can be to clean up, so perhaps glitter glue ($5 for a 6-pack) may be a better choice.
+You can combine multiple bottles of colored glitter glue into a disposable bowl and use a paintbrush to create an abstract look.
 Or, try a “drip” method like cake artists do.

-There are a couple of ways to tackle this no-carve pumpkin idea hand paint or add accessories.
-We found an easy 5-piece pumpkin push pin set that will make your life so much easier than breaking out the paint.
-Minions are still popular, so this will be easily recognized as part of your fall decorations.
+There are a couple of ways to tackle a no-carve pumpkin idea — hand paint or add accessories.
+We found an easy Frankenstein pumpkin character set ($5, Michaels) that will make your life so much easier than breaking out the paint.
+Frankenstein never goes out of style, and this set glows in the dark.

 4. Rainbow Pumpkin

-Rainbows don’t automatically come to mind when we think of the fall, but it makes for an easy no-carve pumpkin decorating idea.
+Rainbows don’t automatically come to mind when we think of the fall, but fall-related colors make for an easy no-carve pumpkin decorating idea.
 Mini pumpkins or small sugar pumpkins are ideal for this project.
-Pumpkin decorating paint kits come in handy and are just the right size.
+Pumpkin decorating paint kits ($6, Target) come in handy and are just the right size.

-You just need a full-size pumpkin and the Mickey Mouse pirate pumpkin decorating kit (or any other design you like) to transform your gourd.
-The kit comes with a head, two legs, and two arms.
-Simply insert them and move on with your day.
-Kids as young as five can help.
+You just need a full-size pumpkin and the unicorn pumpkin decorating kit ($7, Party City) to transform your gourd.
+The kit comes with a horn, white pumpkin paint, sponge, and adhesive jewel sheet.

 6. Ribboned Pumpkin